lagbolt/catalog-errors/README.md

 * recordscan.py, a console application
 * seriescheck.py, a console application
 * tagsandindicators.py, a console application
-* the LC folder, containing a workflow for checking subject headings
+* the LCSH folder, containing a workflow for checking subject headings
+* the LCNAF folder, containing a console application for collecting gender data from the LCNAF

 Btw, if you need help, email me or message me on Twitter @lagbolt.